Guy-Ronen/SE03-conpcepts_of_prog_langs/4_struct_nominal_duck/README.md

   email: Email;
 };

-function createUser(id: ID, email: Email){
+function createUser(id: ID, email: Email) {
   const user: User = {
     id,
-        email
-    }
+    email,
+  };
   return user;
 }

 const newID = "123";
 const newEmail = "test@gmail.com";

-const RegularUser = createUser(newID, newEmail); // works
+const regularUser = createUser(newID, newEmail); // works
+console.log(regularUser); // { id: '123', email: 'test@gmail' }

 const swappedUser = createUser(newEmail, newID); // works
+console.log(swappedUser); // { id: 'test@gmail', email: '123' }
 ```

 In this example, we can see that the function `createUser` works with both `ID` and `Email` types, even though they are just aliases for `string` type.

 ## Nominal typing

 Nominal typing is a type system used in programming languages, where type compatibility is based on the name or label of the type rather than its structure.

 In other words, two types are considered compatible only if they have the same name or label, even if their structures or contents are different.

 In nominal typing, types are usually explicitly declared through class or struct definitions, and their names are used to determine their compatibility.

 For example, in Java, two objects are only considered to be of the same type if they are instances of the same class or interface, even if their instance variables have the same type and values.